MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

   * Container Apps pull Docker image from Azure Container Registry.
 Revisions to container images trigger an update to the deployed container.
 You can also configure GitHub changes to trigger the update.

 * [Azure Container Registry][3]
-  * Azure Container Registry enables you to work with Docker images and its components in Azure.
-It provides a registry that's close to your deployments in Azure and that gives you control over access, making it possible to use your Azure Active Directory groups and permissions.
+  * Azure Container Registry enables you to work with Docker images in Azure.
+It provides a registry that's close to your deployments in Azure and that gives you control over access, making it possible to use your Azure Active Directory groups and permissions to control access to the container images.
   * In this tutorial, the registry source is Azure Container Registry, but you can also use Docker Hub or a private registry with minor modifications.

 * [Azure Database for PostgreSQL][4]